haganjam/bef_experiment_observational/README.md

 preliminary citation:

-> We should not expect positive biodiversity-ecosystem functioning relationships in observational data (James G. Hagan, Bram Vanschoenwinkel & Lars Gamfeldt)
+> We should not necessarily expect positive relationships between biodiversity and ecosystem functioning in observational data (James G. Hagan, Bram Vanschoenwinkel & Lars Gamfeldt)

 To reproduce the analysis reported in the paper, start by downloading all the scripts in the repository and running these scripts: